Macon Bacon

 The Macon Bacon is a Georgia based wood-bat collegiate summer baseball team that began playing in the Coastal Plain League (CPL) in 2018.
 They have appeared in the league playoffs twice, and finished as the runner-up after a Championship appearance in their second season.

 History

 In 2017, the Macon-Bibb County Commission announced that a Coastal Plain League franchise would be coming to Macon.
 It would be owned by sports marketing firm SRO Partners, and would begin play in the 2018 season.
-On July 6, 2017, SRO Partners and Macon-Bibb County signed a ten-year lease agreement for Luther Williams Field, which is currently set to expire on December 31, 2027.
+On July 6, 2017, SRO Partners and Macon-Bibb County signed a ten-year lease agreement for Luther Williams Field through December 31, 2027.
+In August 2024, it was announced that the lease had been extended through 2037.

 Later in 2017, a contest was announced to select a name for the team.
 After receiving over 1,500 submissions, five finalists were selected: Macon Bacon, Macon Soul, Macon Hits, Macon Heat, and Macon Noise.
 A vote was held, with the name Macon Bacon being announced as the winner.

+In November 2023, owner Steve Delay announced on LinkedIn that the team was being put up for sale.
+In August 2024 it was announced the purchase of the team was completed to Macon Bacon Baseball LLC which includes Managing Partner Brandon Raphael, and local investors Dr. Daniel Erthal, Ron Shipman, and Jonathan Pitts.